Robert Bowne Minturn: Philanthropy

+Temperance and abolitionism

 In 1844, Minturn offered Irish Catholic priest and teetotalist reformer Father Mathew free passage in any of their ships to come visit America, which he accepted in 1849, aboard the Ashburton (1842, 1,015 tons), beginning a two-year visit during which he acquired 600,000 followers who took his temperance pledge to treat alcohol abuse, alcohol dependence and alcoholism.
 Father Mathew befriended Frederick Douglass when Douglass visited Ireland in 1845.
-The priest wanted to remain singularly focused on helping people stop drinking alcohol and was criticized for not speaking out against slavery and foregoing the abolitionist cause, a complicated issue for the immigrant Irish Catholics who, some historians suggest, were competing with Blacks for jobs in the U.S. at the time.
+The priest wanted to remain singularly focused on helping people stop drinking alcohol and was criticized for not speaking out against slavery and foregoing the abolitionist cause.

 In 1848, Minturn provided evidence before Parliament that teetotalism was encouraged by American shipowners as underwriters offered "a return of 10% off the premium on voyages performed without the consumption of spirits."

 Like his Quaker forebears, he was an abolitionist reported to have purchased a number of slaves for the purpose of setting them free.
 He was a benefactor of the Freedmen's Association and a co-founder (with 23 others) of Children's Village.

 He bought a 173-acre estate in Hastings, New York in 1857, "Locust Wood," in what is now Zinsser Park.
 The home was torn down in 1967.

+Death

+Minturn died suddenly at age 60 on January 9, 1866.
+He was "seized with apoplexy, and expired in a few hours,” historian Anne Ayres wrote in 1880.

+“Mr. Minturn, though actively engaged in commercial business, never wearied in works of practical benevolence.
+His thoughtful head and large heart were given to such, with the greatest earnestness and sincerity, even in his hours of relaxation from the counting-house, and he was extensively occupied in helping forward or governing a vast variety of agencies for the benefit of the poor and afflicted.”

+Dr. William Augustus Muhlenberg, Episcopal minister, said, “The loss seems irreparable.

+Who can repair it?
+Who now will be our foremost man in enterprises of good?
+To whom now shall we go first in any new project of humanity?...Who will be his successor, with his adamantine integrity, in places where, alas, such virtue is rare?”

-Robert Minturn died suddenly at age 60 in 1866.
-Fifteen years later (1881), his second-born son, John Wendell Minturn, who joined the firm at age 24 and was a principal owner of Grinnell, Minturn & Co with his older brother, died of suicide at 78 South Street, the company's headquarters.
+His second-born son, John Wendell Minturn, who joined Grinnell, Minturn & Co at age 24 and was a principal owner with his older brother after their father's death, committed suicide on April 30, 1881, at 78 South Street, the company's headquarters.
 John was 42 years old.
+Robert's eldest son died less than eight years later in 1889 at age 53 of a stroke.

-Donated lands of the family estate in Hastings, New York, were instrumental in the development of an 184-acre retreat, children's home and school in the 1890s that no longer exists.
-Robert Bowne Minturn's granddaughters were immortalized in an 1899 miniature oil painting held by the New-York Historical Society.
+Robert Bowne Minturn's granddaughters were immortalized in an 1899 miniature oil painting, "The Daughters of Robert Minturn (Edith, Sarah May, Gertrude, and Mildred)," held by the New-York Historical Society.